smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

 outcomes. (not shown)

+Approach #2: consider the lack of reporting an upkeep as a valid observation.
+Q. Approach 2 does not solve the root problem and adds other issues when nodes can not report on an upkeep due to some other reason, e.g. just being lagged

-Approach #2: consider the lack of reporting an upkeep as a valid observation. f+1 nodes can indicate that an upkeep needs to be performed while f+1 nodes can also indicate that an upkeep does not need to be performed.
+f+1 nodes can indicate that an upkeep needs to be performed while f+1 nodes can also indicate that an upkeep does not need to be performed.
 In this case, both observations would achieve a valid quorum, but produce different outcomes.